Cultural Heritage Guide

 REPORTS TO: Captain (Vessel) & Director of Hotel Operations & Guest Programs Manager (Sitka Office)

-Manages ship to shore transfers of guests in a clear and concise manner.
-Manages, and when necessary, escorts guests on included shore excursions.
+Assists as needed with ship to shore transfers of guests in a clear and concise manner.
+Escorts guests on included shore excursions and assists with kayak and DIB (skiff) operations.
 Builds outstanding working relationship with crew, vendors and shore offices.

 The CHG must be a consummate professional who can handle pressure with grace, poise and logic.
 Can work independently and as a team with outstanding decision making abilities.
 Polished social skills and maturity to communicate clearly, positively and calmly under stressful conditions to the Captain, crew and guests.
 The CHG is expected to report to the Captain any concerns, needs, problems, and desires the guests may have as the CHG is the person guests often communicate with first.
 This would include working with the Captain to agree on specific vessel timings and learn about sea conditions, and special circumstance that will affect the guest experience.
 Cultural Heritage Guides are expected to be a role model for all Alaskan Dream Cruises policies and procedures.